Sea Folk Sing is a two year production by Ideas Test and SparkedEcho, exploring North Kent’s maritime and folklore history through singing.

 We would like to extend a huge thank you to everyone who supported, sponsored and participated in the first year of Sea Folk Sing.
 It was fantastic to see so much collaboration across the community and the performances of ‘Never Again’ in Strood, Sheppey, Sittingbourne and Chatham were truly a triumph.

-We’re very happy to announce that on November 27, we will be launching the Sea Folk Sing exhibition at No.34 to celebrate all of the hard work that went into making ‘Never Again’ a success.
+We’re very happy to announce that from November 27 to January 31st, we will be displaying the Sea Folk Sing exhibition at No.34 to celebrate all of the hard work that went into making ‘Never Again’ a success.
 Please do pop in during our opening times and explore this exciting showcase – we’d love you to visit us.
+Here are some comments that visitors to the exhibition kindly left on our chalkboard.

 Feeling inspired by the work created so far for Sea Folk Sing?
 You can now register your interest in taking part in Year 2.